 Here are the main steps for getting set up with BYO CDN or remote assets:

 - Set up an account with a CDN (see the following section to see the ones currently supported).

 - If you have existing video content that you need to migrate (from Brightcove or an outside CDN), please contact our Services team.

-- Contact your Video Cloud Account Manager to complete the set-up.
+- Contact your Brightcove Account Manager to complete the set-up.